School of Art

 MFA Graphic Design (3-year)

 The Program in Graphic Design also offers a three-year MFA for talented students who have a background in visual work but only limited experience in graphic design.
-The first year of this program is an intensive educational experience in form-making and conceptual skills, designed to prepare students to move on to the two-year curriculum described above.
+The first year of this program is an intensive educational experience in form-making and conceptual skills, designed to prepare students to be visually literate and move on to the two-year curriculum described above.

-Each year, the MFA program accepts approximately eight students for the two-year program and five students for the three-year program.
+Each year, the MFA program accepts approximately eight students for the two-year program, five students for the three-year program, and four students in the MFA Specialization in Motion Graphics.
 Selected MFA applicants are invited to CalArts to interview with faculty and meet with their prospective peer group.
-Applicants from outside the United States and those who cannot travel for an interview may be interviewed by telephone.
+Applicants from outside the United States and those who cannot travel for an interview may be interviewed by skype.